-Accountability systems that provide disclosure and review of decision-making and processes are integral to good governance and are reflected through:
+The City will have aAccountability systems that provide disclosure and review of decision-making and processes are integral to good governance, and isare reflected through:

 - Open and transparent government so that people can follow decision-making processes and outcomes. - Consultation so that communities feel that they are being heard. - Good information and communication processes so that communities are kept informed.